 - The player will be evaluated during pre-season skills assessments (February 6, 13, and 20).
 Weekday practices may begin as early as the week of February 22, depending on field and coach preference and availability.

-- The final number of NVYLL teams at each age group will be determined by a combination of the overall number of players at each age group as well as the number and skill of those players desiring to play on an NVYLL level team.
+- The final number of NVYLL teams at each age group will be determined by a combination of the overall number of players at each age group as well as the skill of those players desiring to play on an NVYLL level team.
 NVYLL rosters are limited in size both by the league (24) and by SLA (19-21 preferred) to afford every player a significant amount ofgame time.

 - NVYLL games are played throughout Northern Virginia with roughly half of a team's season played at our home field at Embrey Mill Park.
 Remaining games and playoffs will be outside Stafford County.

 - Players desiring to play in the NVYLL program have a higher registration fee to cover additional expenses associated with the league (field costs, officials, league insurance, etc.).
 SLA's final number of boys NVYLL teams and rosters will be set in mid-February weather permitting.

 - Because the NVYLL season begins earlier than our Local Rrec season, the ability to choose this playing option during registration will expire in early-February prior to team assessments beginning.
 Register for the NVYLL playing option by February 12th.

 2021 Registration Fees:NVYLL: $115 until January 4th; then $125 until February 12th

 Local Rec: $65 until January 4th; then $75 until March 1st

 *A late fee of $25 will apply to the Local Rec Division registrations on March 1, 2021

 **Registration fees do not include uniforms (see uniform section below) or the required US Lacrosse membership